MC1247882 - Microsoft Purview: Data Loss Prevention - Security Store now available to discover DLP integrations

 Summary

-Microsoft Purview DLP now integrates the Microsoft Security Store, allowing admins to discover, purchase, and manage partner security integrations directly within Purview.
-This rollout begins late March 2026, requires no action, and does not affect existing policies or users unless integrations are enabled.
+Microsoft Purview DLP now integrates the Microsoft Security Store, enabling admins to discover, purchase, and manage partner security integrations directly within Purview.
+Rollout begins late March 2026, completing by mid-April.
+The feature is enabled by default with no impact on existing policies or users unless integrations are activated.

 More information

-Updated March 16, 2026: We have updated the content.
+Updated April 9, 2026: We have updated the timeline.
 Thank you for your patience.

 Introduction